With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 Tottenham Hotspur

-Another team having a season to forget, Tottenham have suffered a huge decline since their fifth-place finish last season, currently sitting just above the bottom three with little sign of improvement.
+Another team having a season to forget, Tottenham have suffered a huge decline since their fifth-place finish last season, sitting just above the bottom three with little sign of improvement.

 Grade: F